Code-Institute-Submissions/MS1-Catsitting/README.md

  - ## **Content**

     The content was created by the developer taking inspirations from various cat-sitting companies, more specifically [Chatty Cats Care](https://www.chattycatscare.co.uk/) and the [The London Cat Sitter](https://www.thelondoncatsitter.co.uk/).

  - ## **Media**

     The logo was obtained from Shutterstock and the photos used in this website were from Pexels and Pixabay.
 The full list of credits can be found [here](documentation/media_credit.md)

 - ## **Acknowlegements**

+    - My mentor Can Sucullu for his advice and guidance during this project
+    - My peers Carlos, Becca, Tom, Sandra and Fran for their reviews and insights
+    - The slack community for general advices and solution to problems that others encountered